 Original Music Maxwell Sterling

-Live in-person version originally made with Ben Babbitt, Tim Bromage, Mireya Lucio and Amelia Stubberfield
+Live in-person version originally made with Ben Babbitt, Tim Bromage, Mireya Lucio, Amelia Stubberfield and Laura Sweeney

 Images by Claire Nolan

 Originally presented at GIFT Festival with technical and administrative support from Kate Craddock, Jason Crouch and Melanie Rashbrooke.

 With thanks to those who have been involved in the development of Crack of Dawn: Eirini Kartsaki, Ryan Masson, Lisa Dring, Ernie Silva, Mo Faraji, Vera Chok, Season Butler, Hector Dyer, Jesse Saler, Jessica Hanna, Jorge Andrade, José Capela, Vânia Rodrigues

 Co-commissioned by Theatre in the Mill, South Street, University of Reading, Chapter and The Yard with additional support from Shoreditch Town Hall.
 The development was supported by a residency programme with Los Angeles Performance Practice at CAP UCLA and mala voadora’s Dois por Dois residency program supported by Inresidenceporto.
 Supported using public funding by the National Lottery through Arts Council England with additional funding by the Peggy Ramsay Foundation.